The board game Dominion

 In the same way that Games Workshop has come up with vulgar solutions to the similar paradox of wargame design, the makers of Magic have come up with vulgar solutions to their own design problems, such as having players build a deck on site from random cards, and adding characters from other media franchises.

-Dominion’s solution is elegant: Self-interest is removed from its pre-game phase.
+Dominion’s solution is more elegant: Self-interest is removed from its pre-game phase.
 Players do not bring decks.
-Deck-building happens within the game, from a shared public supply.
-The full contents of this supply are known, but vary from game to game.
+Deck-building happens within the game.
+The full contents of the shared supply of cards are known, though they vary from game to game.
 How each player builds their deck is also public knowledge.
-As a result, the individual player has no metagame to keep up with, there is no paying to win, and no paranoid speculation.
+As a result, the individual player does not need to follow “the metagame”, the owner of the game has no advantage, there is no paying to win, and paranoid speculation is on the level of an ordinary board game.

 Rules